Néris-les-Bains

-Néris-les-Bains (/fr/; Nerís) is a commune in the Allier department in the Auvergne region in central France.
+Néris-les-Bains (/fr/; Nerís) is a commune in the Allier department in the Auvergne-Rhône-Alpes region in central France.

 Etymology

 The name Néris comes from the Gaul God Nérios, a deity personifying the local thermal spring (Latinized to "Nerius").

 Geography

 8 kilometers southeast of Montluçon, the town is on departmental road 2144, which links Clermont-Ferrand to Bourges via Montluçon, and follows the trail of the ancient Roman way.

 The town is at 352 meters of altitude, on the first foothills of the Massif central, more precisely the plateau of the Combrailles.

 History

 The Gaul era: Nériomagos

 At that time, Néris was called Nériomagos (the town of Nérios, the deity personifying the thermal spring).
 It was a village with a booming trade, at the crossroads of two major ways.

 The Roman colonisation: Aquae Nerii

 "Nérios" was Latinized into "Nérius", and "Nériomagos" became "Aquae Nerii" ("Nérius' waters").
 The spring was used for therapeutic purposes and two luxurious thermal baths were created.
 Numerous monuments were built, including temples and villas.
 The 8th legion Augusta stationed there at the end of the 1st century.
 A circle theater (amphitheater) was built to offer circus games and stage performances to the soldiers and inhabitants.
 Many relics remain from that golden age.